Lain62/Ivu.nvim/README.md

 # Ivu.nvim
 This is a minimalistic config made to just get you into the zone of coding
+for Neovim 0.9.1+

+## Dependencies
+- nodejs
+- npm
+- A nerd font
+- git
+- lazygit
+- A C compiler in path

 ## Theme
 Oxocarbon